openalea-incubator/lightvegemanager/doc/tutorials.rst

     # output
     print(lighting.elements_outputs)

-.. seealso:: For more details on default values, see :mod:`src.LightVegeManager\_defaultvalues`
+.. seealso:: For more details on default values, see :mod:`LightVegeManager\_defaultvalues`

 Tutorials with jupyter